 What is HIPAA?

-The Health Information Portability and Accountability Act (HIPAA) is a United States regulation designed to protect personal healthcare information (PHI).
-PHI includes conversations between a patient and their provider about a treatment, any medical information stored by the healthcare provider, and patient billing information.
+The Health Information Portability and Accountability Act (HIPAA) is a United States regulation.
+It is designed to protect personal healthcare information (PHI), including conversations between a patient and their provider about treatments, any medical information stored by the healthcare provider, and patient billing information.

 Who is affected by HIPAA?

 HIPAA applies to anyone who stores, transmits, or processes PHI.
 HIPAA requirements apply to both covered entities and business associates.

 Covered entities directly interact with the patient and include health plans, healthcare clearinghouses, and healthcare providers.
 Business associates are any vendors or subcontractors that provide services to the covered entity that would give them access to PHI data or the devices that store it.

 Penalties for non-compliance with HIPAA can be severe.
 HIPAA has four different tiers of breaches and fines for a violation of HIPAA can be $100-50,000 per violation with a yearly cap of $1.5 million per tier (or $6 million total).
 Non-compliance also can result in civil or criminal charges depending on the details of the infraction.